nguyensjsu/fa22-202-best-team/README.md

 * Indranil: Factory pattern for selecting the opponent Pokemon
 * Abhishek: Command pattern for selecting the moves, party Pokemon and bag items
-* Sushmitha: composite pattern to desplay the buttons on battle screen
+* Sushmitha: composite pattern to display the buttons on battle screen
 * Sai: Observer Pattern for tracking the Pokemon HP, video

-Link to the game video
+### Link to the game video

-Project Description
+### Project Description

 We have made a game of Pokemon where the player can move around in the Pokemon world and fight with the wild Pokemon and the trainers with other pokemon.